pharmbio/repuragent/README.md

 This repository contains a local application that you can clone and run on your own machine.
 As a result, all data files, database and chat memory remain on your device.
 Additionally, we offer several alternative versions:

 - [Repuragent Web](https://repuragent.serve.scilifelab.se): This is the web version of Repuragent, which can be used without installation.
 Simply register for an account to access the app.
-- [Repuragent Demo Page](https://repuragent.streamlit.app): This is a static demo of Repuragent designed for viewing purposes only.
-You cannot interact with the agent in this mode.
 - [Documentation](https://repuragent.readthedocs.io/): User guides and technical details.